Master of Public Health in Interdisciplinary Training in Population Health Overview

 The ILE is a required, 0-credit component of the MPH.
 It is student-initiated and faculty guided.
 Students will register for PH 845 for the ILE in their last semester.

 Career Development Program

 As part of the suite of in-depth, personal services offered by the Career Services team, all MPH students will complete PH 746 Career P.R.E.P.: Mandatory Career Development Course prior to graduation.
 Students can register for PH 746 following completion of the integrated core courses and prior to registering for the required practicum.
 Using career assessment tools as a foundation, sessions cover topics such as interviewing strategies, networking, and marketing and positioning yourself in the job market.

-MPH students may also apply to the Live Graduate Certificate Program in Clinical Investigation offered by the Division of Graduate Medical Sciences.
+MPH students may apply to the Live Graduate Certificate Program in Clinical Investigation offered by Graduate Medical Sciences.
 Students must apply to the “live” or classroom-based graduate certificate program.
 They may not enroll in the online program.

 MPH students may transfer in up to eight (8) credits of approved graduate courses from other Boston University graduate programs, graduate courses taken at member schools in the Boston Consortium, or graduate courses at accredited US colleges or universities.
 These courses cannot have been counted toward the requirements for another degree or certificate at Boston University or elsewhere.
 Dual degree program students are not allowed to take courses for transfer credit.

 The policies and stipulations regarding transfer credits are described in the Transfer Credit and Course Waiver policy.